-FORM 10-Q (Mark One) QUARTERLY DEXCHANGE A REPORT PURS CT OF 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the q uarterly period ended Ju ly 31, 2020 OR ☐ TRANSITION I UANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the transi tion period from to Con nmission File Number: 0- 12456 AN - MERICA N SOFTW - VARE, INC. of registrant as specified , - Georgia 58-1098795 (Staineo ate or other jurisdiction o orporation or organizatio of n) (IRS Employer Identification Number) 470 East Paces Ferry Atlanta Georgia 30305 Road, N.E.
-(Addres s of principal executive o ffices) (Zip Code) (Registra (404) 261-4381 nt's telephone number, including g area code) Securities regis tered pursuant to Section 12(b) of the Act: Title of each class ì Trading Symbol Name of each exchange on which registered Common Stock AMSWA NASDAO Global Select Market
+FORM 10-Q (Mark One) ' REPORT PURS CT OF 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the q uarterly period ended Ju ly 31, 2021 OR ☐ TRANSITION I EXCHANGE A REPORT PURS CT OF 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the transi tion period from to Con nmission File Number: 0-1 12456 AN N SOFTW ARE, INC. · Georgia 58-1098795 ate or other jurisdiction or organization (IRS Employer Identification Number) 470 East Paces Ferry Atlanta Georgia 30305 Road, N.E.
+(Addres s of principal executive o ffices) (Zip Code) (Registra (404) 261-4381 nt's telephone number, including g area code) Securities regis tered pursuant to Section 12(b) of the Act: Title of each class 1 Trading Symbol Name of each exchange on which registered Common Stock AMSWA NASDAQ Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be securities Exchange Act of 1934 during the preceding 12 months (or for such shorter per file such reports), and (2) has been subject to such filing requirements for the past 90 days. iod that the registrant was requ Indicate by check mark whether the registrant has submitted electronically every submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the shorter period that the registrant was required to submit such files).
-Yes ▼ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated growth company or a smaller reporting company.
-See the definitions of "large 'emerging growth company" and "smaller reporting company" in Rule 12b-2 of the Excha accelerated filer," "accelerated Large accelerated filer □ Accelerated Filer × Non-accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has electeriod for complying with any new or revised financial accounting standards provide exchange act.
+Indicate by check mark whether the registrant (1) has filed all reports required to be Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter perile such reports), and (2) has been subject to such filing requirements for the past 90 days. iod that the registrant was requ Indicate by check mark whether the registrant has submitted electronically every submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the shorter period that the registrant was required to submit such files).
+Yes ☑ No □ - Indicate by check mark whether the registrant is a large accelerated filer, an accelerated growth company or a smaller reporting company.
+See the definitions of "large femerging growth company" and "smaller reporting company" in Rule 12b-2 of the Excha accelerated filer," "accelerated Large accelerated filer □ Accelerated Filer × Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has electoriod for complying with any new or revised financial accounting standards provide exchange act.
 Indicate by check mark whether the registrant is a shell company (as define Act).
-Yes \square No \blacksquare ed in Rule 12b-2 of the Ex change Indicate the number of shares outstanding of each of the issuer's classes of commate. non stock, as of the latest prac eticable Classes Outstanding at August 3 1, 2020 Class A Common Stock, \$.10 par value 30,658,764 Shares Class B Common Stock, \$.10 par value 1,821,587 \$ Shares
+Yes \square No \blacksquare ed in Rule 12b-2 of the Exc change Indicate the number of shares outstanding of each of the issuer's classes of commatte. non stock, as of the latest prac ticable Classes Outstanding at August 3 1, 2021 Class A Common Stock, \$.10 par value 31,466,672 \$ Shares Class B Common Stock, \$.10 par value 1,821,587 \$ Shares